heroku/boomerang/README.md

 </script>
 ```

+## Overriding Styles

+The included styles for Boomerang target the `.boomerang` selector.

+If you would like to override any aspect of its style, write your CSS
+declarations for the `#boomerang` selector.
+This is more specific, and will
+override the default styles.

 ## Test Drive

 If you're an existing addon provider using the old Heroku SSO header, you can try out